-On June 26, 2020, following the suspension and recall of ABRAXANE[®] in China supplied to us by Celgene Logistics Sàrl, a Bristol Myers Squibb company (referred to elsewhere in this report as BMS, but for this paragraph only, "BMS-Celgene"), we initiated an arbitration proceeding at the International Chamber of Commerce (the "ICC") against BMS-Celgene asserting that it had breached and continues to breach the terms and conditions of the License and Supply Agreement entered into by BeiGene and BMS-Celgene in July 2017 and a related quality agreement (collectively, the "BMS-Celgene License").
-Under the BMS-Celgene License, we allege that BMS-Celgene is obligated, among other things, to ensure the continuity and adequacy of its supply of ABRAXANE[®] to us.
-In the arbitration proceeding, we are seeking (i) a declaration that BMS-Celgene was and is in breach of the Agreement, (ii) a declaration that BMS-Celgene acted with gross negligence and/or willful misconduct, (iii) an award of damages, and (iv) such other relief as the arbitrators deem appropriate.
-BMS-Celgene responded in part by submitting a counterclaim against us seeking to recover approximately \$17 million in costs that it incurred as part of the ABRAXANE[®] recall.
+On June 26, 2020, following the suspension and recall of ABRAXANE® in China supplied to us by Celgene Logistics Sàrl, a Bristol Myers Squibb company (referred to elsewhere in this report as BMS, but for this paragraph only, "BMS-Celgene"), we initiated an arbitration proceeding at the International Chamber of Commerce (the ICC) against BMS-Celgene asserting that it had breached and continues to breach the terms and conditions of the License and Supply Agreement entered into by BeiGene and BMS-Celgene in July 2017 and a related quality agreement (collectively, the "BMS-Celgene License").
+Under the BMS-Celgene License, we allege that BMS-Celgene is obligated, among other things, to ensure the continuity and adequacy of its supply of ABRAXANE® to us.
+In the arbitration proceeding, we are seeking (i) a declaration that BMS-Celgene was and is in breach of the BMS-Celgene License, (ii) a declaration that BMS-Celgene acted with gross negligence and/or willful misconduct, (iii) an award of damages, and (iv) such other relief as the arbitrators deem appropriate.
+BMS-Celgene responded in part by submitting a counterclaim against us seeking to recover approximately \$30 million in costs that it contends it incurred as part of the ABRAXANE® recall.
 We believe that the allegations contained in the counterclaim are without merit and intend to defend the counterclaim vigorously.
 A hearing is scheduled in the matter for June 2022.
-On October 6, 2021, BMS-Celgene delivered a notice to us purporting to terminate the BMS-Celgene License with respect to ABRAXANE[®] and providing 180-days' notice that it was withdrawing ABRAXANE[®] from the range of products for sale or distribution in China pursuant to Section 2.6 of the BMS-Celgene License.
-We believe that the reasons stated in the notice do not provide a valid basis for terminating the BMS-Celgene License with respect to ABRAXANE[®], and that the notice is a tactical maneuver on the part of BMS-Celgene to reduce its damages in the on-going arbitration proceedings described above.
-We intend to
+On October 6, 2021, BMS-Celgene delivered a notice to us purporting to terminate the BMS-Celgene License with respect to ABRAXANE® and providing 180-days' notice that it was withdrawing ABRAXANE® from the range of products for sale or terminating the BMS-Celgene License with respect to ABRAXANE®, and that the notice is a tactical maneuver on the part of BMS-Celgene to reduce its damages in the on-going arbitration proceedings described above.
+We have amended our claims in the arbitration proceeding to add a claim for wrongful termination of the BMS-Celgene License with respect to ABRAXANE®.